njayem/njayem.github.io/_pages/about.md

 In 2022, I received an [NSERC USRA](https://www.nserc-crsng.gc.ca/Students-Etudiants/UG-PC/USRA-BRPC_eng.asp) federal award to pursue a research project under the supervision of Dr. Marta Kersten-Oertel at her Applied Perception Lab in Montreal, Quebec.
 The project focused on identifying and addressing surgeons' workflow challenges, developing Ventriculostomy prototypes to improve surgical workflow efficiency.
 The project culminated in a [publication](https://link.springer.com/chapter/10.1007/978-3-031-23223-7_5) for [MICCAI's 2022](https://conferences.miccai.org/2022/en/MICCAI2022-WORKSHOPS.html) [EPIMI](https://sites.google.com/view/epimi) workshop, where my team and I presented a comprehensive User-Centered Design approach to identify and address Ventriculostomy surgeons' workflow challenges to improve surgical efficiency.

 As an advocate for social justice, I’m passionate about AI applications that drive social impact.
-At the [Applied Perception Lab](https://ap-lab.ca/), I conduct research at the intersection of AI, ethics, and EDI, developing frameworks to address societal challenges and promote responsible healthcare technology.
-Additionally, at [Mila](https://mila.quebec/en/directory/nadine-el-mufti), I’m conducting novel research in Medical Machine Learning, focusing on early disease detection through speech analysis to improve diagnostic accuracy.
+At the [Applied Perception Lab](https://ap-lab.ca/), I drive research at the intersection of AI, ethics, and equity, diversity, and inclusion (EDI) to develop actionable frameworks that address pressing societal challenges and advance responsible, human-centered healthcare technology.
+Additionally, at [Mila](https://mila.quebec/en/directory/nadine-el-mufti), I lead novel research in Medical Machine Learning focusing on early disease detection through speech analysis, covering the entire ML lifecycle from dataset curation to model training, evaluation, optimization, and deployment, to improve diagnostic accuracy.

 ### Leadership, Service and Engagement 🌟
 <div style="margin-top: 20px;"></div>